Product

 SaaS downgrades in Baremetrics

-Once you find the plans with the most downgrades, you can try experimenting with the pricing, adding more features to that plan, or maybe swapping it out for an entirely new plan level.
+Once you find the plans with the most downgrades, you can experiment with the pricing, add more features to that plan, or swap it out for an entirely new plan level.

-I should note that some contraction MRR is completely normal.
-The real issue comes when it’s increasing each month, or even outpacing your new revenue.
+I should note that some contraction in MRR is completely normal.
+The real issue comes when it increases each month or even outpaces your new revenue.

 Customer acquisition cost (CAC) is the amount of money you spend to acquire a new customer.